emerson-escolar/TDAPatents/README.md

    by cloning this repository.
 If you cloned the repository, do not forget to do `git submodule init` and `git submodule update` to get the submodules.

    2. (Optional, but recommended) Set up a virtual environment.
+      One option is to use the python module venv.
+      See [here](https://docs.python.org/3/library/venv.html) for specific instructions.
+      Do not forget to activate the virtual environment before proceeding to the next step!
+Refer [here](https://docs.python.org/3/library/venv.html#how-venvs-work) for the corresponding activation script to call.

    3. Run:
        ```
        pip install -r requirements.txt
        ```
        to install required additional python modules.
-Note: this installs older versions of networkx and numpy, so setting up a virtual environment is recommended.
+Note: this installs older versions of networkx and numpy, so setting up a virtual environment is recommended so that it won't affect your existing environment.

 The main script is called by running
 ```
 python ./tdapatents/tdapatents_script.py
 ```
-in the folder where the data is contained.
+in the base folder (which contains the data folders `180901_csv` and `200110_csv`).
-If the data and script files are place in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.
+If the data and script files are placed in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.

-(Disclaimer) This software distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-The entire risk as to the quality and performance of the program is with you.
-Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

 # Usage - The main script